Hennig Brandt of Germany

 Phosphorus is a critical element for life.
 It is one of the six bulk elements, being the sixth most common element in the human body.
 It is a constituent of DNA as well as other important biological molecules.
 In humans and other animals, phosphorus is a primary component of the energy molecule ATP (adenosine triphosphate) which transports chemical energy that is used by our muscles and other activity.
 Phosphorus is also an important constituent of the bones and teeth.

 Essential for life processes in plants and animals.

 Percentage Amount in the Human Body: 1.1%

 Phosphorus is obtained mainly from the minerals apatite and fluorapatite.
-It is mined mostly in the USA(Florida), Kazakhstan, China, Morocco, and Tunisia.
+It is mined as phosphate rock in the United States (FL, NC, ID, and UT), and other countries including China, Morocco, Russia, and Jordan.
 Other phosphorus-bearing minerals include phosphophyllite, turquoise and vivianite.